Moravy/GeoServer-On-K8s/README.md

 #### Note
 When replicate more than 1 deployment for example, scale mygeoserver = 2, you will not be able to login to GeoServer because for some reason the session is not sticky.
 To make the session sticky, you will need to add some nginx-ingress annotation as shown in k8s/ingress.yaml.
+This mean cookie will be enable.

 This should deploys everything.
 You can check the detail by typing
 ```